jampp/db-utils/docs/running_migration.rst

 - Rollback a migration.
 If you want to downgrade the last migration or if a migration failed to run, then you must rollback the changes manually.

-- The migrations are plain SQL files, so there they might not run on different databases.
+- Adapt migrations to different databases.
+The migrations are plain SQL files, so they might not run on different databases.